Having sun-kissed, bronzed skin is something that we all love to see, especially as summer approaches.

 - Longer-lasting color

 - Continuing to tan ever after the session

 Is indoor tanning safe?

 Many of us have asked the same question – “Is indoor tanning worse than direct sun rays?”
+"Is indoor tanning dangerous?"

 Well, honestly, it’s about the same.
 The key to staying safe while still tanned is moderation, whether it’s outside or in!
 We all know how absolutely amazing being tan looks – it makes you look exotic, worldly, and yes, even thinner!
 Although to us seeing a tanned person looks healthy and fresh, a tan is basically a sign that your skin is injured by UV lights.
 Many of us think that once we have the so-called “base tan” we already are protected from the UV rays.